 • A copy of the bill of sale or proof of ownership

-You must display the licence number at all times on both sides of your pleasure craft’s bow in a contrasting colour that is easy to read.
+After the Saskatchewan boat registration is complete, you’ll need to display the licence number at all times on both sides of your pleasure craft’s bow in a contrasting colour that is easy to read.
 The licence number must be displayed at least a height of 7.5 centimetres (or 3 inches), and operators must always carry the licence on board.

-With BOATsmart!, you’ll learn with an engaging curriculum and lessons that are fully narrated and animated, and you’ll have access to every piece of information you need to be a safe, legal Saskatchewan boat and pleasure craft operator.
-Plus, your Pleasure Craft Operator Card is valid in every province in Canada—so you can jet ski, fish and boat no matter where you might be.
+With BOATsmart!, you’ll learn with an engaging curriculum and lessons that are fully narrated and animated.
+You’ll also have access to every piece of information you need to be a safe, legal Saskatchewan boat operator.